GoIntegro/hateoas/README.md

 Tag | Interface
 --- | ---------
-hateoas.entity.builder | `GoIntegro\Bundle\HateoasBundle\Entity\BuilderInterface`
+hateoas.entity.builder | `GoIntegro\Hateoas\Entity\BuilderInterface`
-hateoas.entity.mutator | `GoIntegro\Bundle\HateoasBundle\Entity\MutatorInterface`
+hateoas.entity.mutator | `GoIntegro\Hateoas\Entity\MutatorInterface`
-hateoas.entity.deleter | `GoIntegro\Bundle\HateoasBundle\Entity\DeleterInterface`
+hateoas.entity.deleter | `GoIntegro\Hateoas\Entity\DeleterInterface`

 ## Translatable content

 The framework provides support for working with the translatable entities feature of @l3pp4rd's [Doctrine Extensions](https://github.com/l3pp4rd/DoctrineExtensions) (AKA *Gedmo*) through @stof's [Bundle](https://github.com/stof/StofDoctrineExtensionsBundle/).

-When fetching or updating a translatable resource, the framework will act upon the translation corresponding to the locale negotiated by the `GoIntegro\Bundle\HateoasBundle\JsonApi\Request\DefaultLocaleNegotiator`.
+When fetching or updating a translatable resource, the framework will act upon the translation corresponding to the locale negotiated by the `GoIntegro\Hateoas\JsonApi\Request\DefaultLocaleNegotiator`.

-You can override the default locale negotiator by having your negotiator class implement `GoIntegro\Bundle\HateoasBundle\JsonApi\Request\LocaleNegotiatorInterface` and exposing it as a service using the tag `hateoas.request_parser.locale`.
+You can override the default locale negotiator by having your negotiator class implement `GoIntegro\Hateoas\JsonApi\Request\LocaleNegotiatorInterface` and exposing it as a service using the tag `hateoas.request_parser.locale`.

 You can fetch all translations for one or many resources by passing the query string parameter `meta=i18n`.
 You can also update them by making a `PUT` request with the same body you get.